-- Anchoring: Roots are the reason of attachment of plants to the ground.
-Also, they support the plant body and make them stand erect.
-They check soil erosion.
+- Anchoring: Roots are the reason plants remain attached to the ground.
+They support the plant body, ensuring that it stands erect.

-- Absorption: Primary and vital function of roots after support is the absorption.
-They absorb water and dissolved minerals from the soil for other aerial parts.
-Thus, assist photosynthesis.
+- Absorption: Primary function of roots is to absorb water and dissolved minerals from the soil.
+This is crucial as it helps in the process of photosynthesis.

-- Reproduction: Even though roots are not reproductive part of plants, they are vegetative parts.
+- Reproduction: Even though roots are not the reproductive part of plants, they are vegetative parts.
 In some plants, roots are means of reproduction.
-In such plants, new plants arise from roots like runners/stolons in jasmine, grass, etc. This type of reproduction is called vegetative propagation.
+For instance, new plants arise from creeping horizontal stems called runners (stolons) in jasmine, grass, etc. This type of reproduction is called vegetative propagation.

 To learn more about roots and its types in details, download Byju’s – The Learning app.